 Fees

-• Initial consultation - free
+Initial consultation - free

-Please ask regarding concessionary rate if you're on a low income, a student, or work for a charity.
+Please ask regarding the concessionary rate if you're on a low income, a student, or work for a charity.

 Usually I am asked this question by people who are nervous about entering into counselling, or when they are looking for support in coming to see a therapist.
 This anxiety is understandable, but a key aspect of therapy is that you should feel free to talk about any issues you feel are important to you.
 Having someone else with you who can be connected those issues makes this opening-up more difficult, so for this reason I do not see clients accompanied by friends or family.

-How long a period of counselling lasts will vary from person to person and depend on the depth of the issues they are facing.
-For some people a couple of sessions helps to bring their problems into focus, and they feel ready to move forward; other problems may require more of an open-ended approach.
+How long counselling lasts will vary from person to person and depend on the depth of the issues you are facing.
+For some people, a couple of sessions helps bring their problems into focus, and they feel ready to move forward; other issues may require a more open-ended approach.

-Before we begin any work we will agree on the number of sessions we’ll undertake, and at the end of that number review our progress.
+Before we begin any work, I will ask if you have a set number of sessions that you're able to commit to; otherwise, we will work to a more open-ended approach, reviewing your progress regularly.
 As long as we both agree further therapy will be of benefit to you, sessions can continue.

-My aim is to offer a first appointment - known as an initial assessment - within 1-2 weeks.
-Then we would arrange a set number of counselling sessions to take place at the same time every week, that is convenient for you and where I have availabity.
-How quickly these sessions can begin will depend on the availabity of that free ‘slot’.
+I aim to offer a first appointment - known as an initial assessment - within 7 days.
+Once you're ready to get started, we can arrange weekly, fortnightly or flexible sessions, depending on your needs and availability.
+How quickly these sessions can begin will depend on the availability of that free ‘slot’.